 Evaluation for Existing Positions

 The University recognizes that staff positions may change in work content or responsibilities.
 Therefore, a position may be evaluated when there has been a significant change in required job skills or responsibilities.
+If the job has changed but not significantly, then it should be submitted as an update.

 Procedure for Position Evaluation